domschoen/d2spa/README.md

 To turn on the log, no need to recompile, you just need to replace the content of file  d2spa/server/src/main/resources/logback.xml by the content of logback.xml.dev (same path)

+To make it active:
+  - restart the application

 ## Difficulties
 ### No location with Dynamic route